Don’t you think it’s always exciting to announce new product updates?

 How to announce product updates in-app

-Let’s begin with distinguishing in-app messaging from push notifications because push notifications are not as time-sensitive, and they can be easily ignored.
+Let’s begin with distinguishing in-app messaging from push notifications because push notifications cannot be sent at just the right moment as in-app messages, and they can be easily ignored.

 Imagine you are driving and receiving a push notification about a new product update.